warniiiz/next-base64-encoder/README.md

 ### Decoding from binary array to base64 or base64url string

-First, get a binary array (UInt8Array) from a utf-8 string (for example):
+First, get a binary array (UInt8Array) from a string (here a UTF-8 string):

 ```javascript
 const phrase = 'Hello Mr Warniiiz 👋';